-Chapter 10 Introducing qicharts2
+Chapter 10 SPC Charting with qicharts2

 - excluding data points from analysis